Ski Patrol Courses – take your career to the next level.

 Our ski patrol training programs provide the necessary skills and knowledge to efficiently manage incidents and administer patient care in situ – the low temperatures, rugged terrain and remoteness of the snowy backcountry.

 Mountain activities bring recreation enthusiasts to outdoor and remote locations, where the advanced pre-hospital care provided by paramedics may not be accessible, or their response time significantly delayed.
 Our Ski Patroller Training Programmes bridge the gap between incidents and pre-hospital care, saving critical time by assessing and providing medical response to patients in immediate need of intervention.

 The variety of modules and courses throughout the programme vary in length, from half-days to 11 or 12 days.
 On average you will receive 40 hours of tuition per week.

 At the end of the programme, you’ll be qualified to work with Panorama Ski Patrol as a volunteer.

-Choose an extended 11 week or 16 week course, and you can gain a CASI Snowboard Instructor qualification or CSIA Ski Instructor qualification to add to your CV.
+Choose an extended 11 week course and you can gain a CASI Snowboard Instructor qualification or CSIA Ski Instructor qualification to add to your CV.
 Instructors have to be patient, dedicated and great with people – all skills which are just as, if not more vital, when working with Ski Patrol.